ghoomfrog/kid/README.md

 Omitting all operands of `=` force-returns the space itself.

-Space constructors are evaluated lazily, only when accessed.
-To force-evaluate a space constructor even after its initial evaluation, we use the suffix operator `!`, essentially turning the constructor into a function.
+To re-evaluate a space constructor, we use the suffix operator `!`, essentially turning the constructor into a function.
+This is called *calling* the space.

 ```kid
 plusOne = args#0 + 1